 The Netherlands remain a convenient jurisdiction for ship arrests.
 The procedure for obtaining leave for arrest starts with submitting an arrest petition to the court in whose jurisdiction the ship is located or is expected to arrive shortly.
 Since 2017, parties can alternatively choose to submit their arrest petition to the court of Rotterdam, even if the ship is located or expected to arrive in a port other than Rotterdam.
+For some shipping claims, the court of Rotterdam even has exclusive jurisdiction to rule on the case, due to the special expertise of the Rotterdam Maritime Chamber.
 These arrest proceedings are ex parte.
 The petition can be filed after office hours or on weekends.